w3f/PSPs/README.md

 2. In the newly created fork, create a copy of the template.
 3. Fill out the [template](./PSPs/psp-template.md) with the details of your PSP.
 If your PSP requires images, the images should be integrated in a subdirectory of the src folder, which has your PSP number as the name.
 4. Once you have completed the application, click on "create new pull request".
+5. Rename the file with "psp-number_of_your_pr.md".
+6. Update the pull request.

 ## :bulb: Help